QuantConnect/Documentation/05-Alpha-Streams/01-overview.rst

 What Is An Alpha?
 =================
 An Alpha is an algorithm that generates expected return predictions funds can use to help manage their portfolio.
 Alphas solely focus on this prediction, actively ignoring position sizing and management.
 Fund managers with existing portfolios prefer to consume your signals as a factor to their model.
-To see more about creating an Alpha for the marketplace, see the next section, `Creating An Alpha <https://www.quantconnect.com/docs/alpha-streams/creating-an-alpha>`_.
+To see more about creating an Alpha for the marketplace, see the next section, :ref:`Creating An Alpha <alpha-streams-creating-an-alpha>`.

 Some examples of a focused alpha model are: